biplav-s/book-trustworthy-chatbot/ai-testcases/finance-sample-testcases/testcase-example-personalfinance.md

 _HC1-incorrect-info_, HC2-opinion-manipulation

 ### 7. TC-other-info:
-_Check if ambiguity or variansts in input will be handled too, like  asking witk ticker symbol.
+_Check if ambiguity or variants in input will be handled too, like  asking witk ticker symbol.
 For Costco, it is COST for the purpose._